 Sir Andrew Davis

 The English conductor began his 2014-15 season at Lyric Opera leading Don Giovanni (new production) and Capriccio.
 Following Lyric's 60th Anniversary Gala, Sir Andrew headed to the Melbourne Symphony Orchestra for a series of concerts, and then to the Metropolitan Opera to conduct Hänsel und Gretel and a new production of The Merry Widow.
 In the New Year, Sir Andrew returned to Lyric for Tannhäuser and the Lyric premiere of Mieczysław Weinberg's The Passenger.
-The rest of the season includes a return to Melbourne for the continuation of Sir Andrew's exploration of all the Mahler symphonies with the MSO, as well as Britten's War Requiem, and engagements with the Royal Liverpool Philharmonic, the BBC Symphony Orchestra, the Royal Scottish National Orchestra, the Toronto Symphony Orchestra, and the Philharmonia Orchestra.
-In addition, several recordings with Chandos Records are scheduled.
+Following the end of the Lyric season, Sir Andrew returned to Melbourne for the continuation of Sir Andrew's exploration of all the Mahler symphonies with the MSO, as well as Britten's War Requiem.
+Other engagements included the Royal Liverpool Philharmonic, the BBC Symphony Orchestra, the Royal Scottish National Orchestra, the Toronto Symphony Orchestra, and the Philharmonia Orchestra, as well as several recording sessions for Chandos records.

-A vast discography documents Sir Andrew's artistry, with recent CDs including works of Elgar, Delius, Holst, and York Bowen (this last received a Grammy nomination for Best Orchestral Performance).
+A vast discography documents Sir Andrew's artistry, with recent CDs including works of Elgar, Grainger, Delius, Ives, Holst (nominated for a Grammy in 2015 for Best Choral Performance), and York Bowen (nominated for a Grammy in 2012 for Best Orchestral Performance).
 In 1992 Maestro Davis was created a Commander of the British Empire, and in 1999 he was made a Knight Bachelor in the New Year Honours List.
 He has been awarded an honorary doctorate by Knox College in Galesburg, Illinois.

 For further information, please visit Sir Andrew's website.